-While remission is the primary goal for patients with Crohn’s disease, biologic therapies may provide a way for sufferers to achieve a level of comfort.
-Biologic therapies work by blocking TNF (tumor necrosis factor (TNF).
-This condition causes the immune system to produce high amounts of protein are produced by the body’s immune system—to prevent inflammation in the intestines.
+Remission is the primary goal for people with Crohn’s disease, but biologic therapies can provide a level of comfort.
+Biologic therapies work by blocking a condition called tumor necrosis factor (TNF).
+This condition causes the immune system to produce high amounts of protein.
+This in turn causes inflammation.
+By blocking TNF, biologic therapies prevent inflammation in the intestines.

-However, biologic therapies do present serious side effects.
-The process of biologic therapy reduces the body’s ability to fight infections, which can cause tuberculosis and other infections.
-There is also an increased chance of certain types of cancer in patients taking TNF blockers, which is especially prevalent in younger patients.
-One such cancer that could result is called Hepatosplenic T-cell Lymphoma, and is often fatal.
+However, biologic therapies present serious side effects.
+The process of biologic therapy reduces the body’s ability to fight infections.
+This can cause tuberculosis and other infections.
+There’s also an increased chance of certain types of cancer in patients taking TNF blockers, especially in younger patients.
+One such cancer that could result is called hepatosplenic T-cell lymphoma.
+This type of cancer is often fatal.

-Biologic therapies are usually prescribed in patients with more severe Crohn’s symptoms who have not been able to achieve relief from symptoms using other methods.
+Biologic therapies are usually prescribed in people with more severe Crohn’s symptoms who haven’t found relied with other methods.

-Biologic therapies for Crohn’s patients may be a great treatment option for people with Crohn’s.
-However, patients should weigh the risks of TNF blockers against the benefits, and generally biologic therapies are only used after less invasive treatments have been attempted.
+Biologic therapies may be a great treatment option for people with Crohn’s.
+However, patients should weigh the risks of TNF blockers against the benefits.
+Generally, biologic therapies are only used after less invasive treatments have been attempted.

-Biologic therapies for Crohn’s Disease come in several brand names, each with varied dosage.
-Those therapies include:
+Biologic therapies for Crohn’s disease come in several brand names, each with varied dosage.
+These therapies include:

-Remicade doesn’t have to be taken every day in treating Crohn’s disease.
-In fact, after three starter doses, a patient can often see benefits in as few as six doses per year.
-The downfall is that Remicade must be given intravenously in a medical facility over a two-hour period.
+Remicade doesn’t have to be taken every day.
+After three starter doses, a patient often sees benefits in as few as six doses per year.
+The downside is that Remicade must be given intravenously in a medical facility over a two-hour period.

 Humira is a self-administered treatment following an initial demonstration by a healthcare professional.
-If your doctor determines you can handle the injections yourself, you will be given a set of pens with dosage-controlled medicine inside.
-You will also be given instructions on how many injections to take for the first thirty days.
+If your doctor decides you can handle the injections yourself, they’ll give you a set of pens with dosage-controlled medicine inside.
+You’ll also be given instructions on how many injections to take for the first thirty days.
 After the initial thirty-day period, patients typically use one Humira pen every two weeks.

 Cimzia is the only biologic treatment for Crohn’s disease that uses an antibody that fights TNF.
 The antibody is called certolizumab pegol.

 After several clinical trials, Cimzia was approved by the U.S. Food and Drug Administration (FDA) in 2008 for Crohn’s treatment.
-The trials showed Cimzia was effective in battling many of the symptoms of Crohn’s, including diarrhea and stomach pain, and restoring a sense of general well-being in study participants within several weeks.
-Additionally, studies showed a sustained improvement in Crohn’s patients a few years later without patients having to increase their dosage.
+The trials showed Cimzia was effective in battling many of the symptoms of Crohn’s.
+These symptoms include diarrhea and stomach pain.
+Cimzia was also effective in restoring a sense of well-being within several weeks.
+Additionally, studies showed a sustained improvement in people with Crohn’s a few years later, without any increase in dosage.

 Crohn’s patients considering Tysabri should be aware of a very serious side effect.
 The FDA approved the drug in 2008 with an added warning about the risk of a rare brain disease called progressive multifocal leukoencephalopathy (PML).
-Any physician who prescribes Tysabri for Crohn’s Disease will warn patients of those risks, as well as enrolling them in an outreach program called CD Touch (Crohn’s Disease Tysabri Outreach Unified Commitment to Health).
+Any physician who prescribes Tysabri for Crohn’s will warn patients of those risks.
+They will also explain how to enroll in an outreach program called CD Touch (Crohn’s Disease Tysabri Outreach Unified Commitment to Health).